alexmannion/alexmannion.github.io/_posts/2019-11-12-darkagesmodeling.md

 From early on I was planning out how I'd "cut out the sky", but as I broke free of the concept, I had some new plans.
 The idea to add another building in the mid-background and a well, came spontaneously a day before my most recent milestone.
 I quickly blocked out the well, and copied one of my other buildings, replaced modules, and realized they were there to stay.
-The only real detail I'd decided to add messing around were the ropes on the houses in the front.
+The only real detail I'd planned to add before messing around were the ropes on the houses in the front.
 **The bottom-line is,** don't be afraid of experimentation, especially when you already have modules.
 Modeling in too much detail has yet to be a problem in my experience as well, so modeling in cuts and warps will go a long ways.